USS Picuda: Spanish Navy service

 Transferred to Spain on 1 October 1972, former Picuda was renamed Narciso Monturiol (S33).
-The submarine was stricken from the U.S. Navys Naval Vessel Register on 1 November 1974 and was purchased outright by Spain on 18 November 1974.
+The submarine was stricken from the US Navy Naval Vessel Register on 1 November 1974 and was purchased outright by Spain on 18 November 1974.
 In 1975, she was laid up with mechanical defects and finally deleted from the Armada Española on 30 April 1977, her name being shifted to former ex-Jallao (SS-368), which the Spanish had acquired.